Information for term Teach In Spain Basics

 About Our Program Fees

 CIEE, a non-profit organization, has been sending university graduates abroad to teach English since 1997.
 Our Basics program in Spain includes an abbreviated orientation on arrival, emergency insurance, and continuing support throughout your experience (see all features below).
 To cover those costs, there is a program fee of $1,200.
-Once we accept your application, you’ll make a first payment of $500 to reserve your spot.
+Once we accept your application, you’ll make a first payment of $500 to reserve your spot ($1,000 for programs with TEFL).
 The remaining balance of the program fee is due a few months later when you receive a teaching placement at a Spanish school.
 CIEE alumni receive a 10% discount!

 What's includedClick to Open